ostcrom/endless-fortune/README.md

 ```

 R is the number of replicas, and "t" is the sleep value provided in the template.
 So 3 replicas with a ".5" wait would be expected to produce 360 messages per minute (but may not always due to performance issues.)

-###References:
-Link to documenation and resources utilized in the creation of this application.

 https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?tabs=azure-cli - Instructions for c